gzuuus/nips/XX.md

    - Digital products skip shipping requirements
    - Visibility controls product display status

+2. Variable products:
+  - The parent or "root" product should use `variable` as value for `type`
+  - The variations of the parent product should use `variation` as value for `type`.
+  - Variations MUST include an `a` tag pointing to the `variable` parent product.

 2. Shipping Rules:
    - Shipping options can be defined directly by pointing to a shipping event, or inherited from collections
    - If the product specifies product-specific shipping, and also from a collection, shipping options MUST be merged.